-Chronic pain in parents appears associated with chronic pain in adolescents, young adultsNovember 19th, 2012 in Pediatrics /
+Chronic pain in parents appears associated with chronic pain in adolescents, young adultsNovember 19, 2012 in Medicine & Health / Pediatrics

 Chronic pain in parents appears to be associated with chronic nonspecific pain and chronic multisite pain in adolescents and young adults, according to a study published Online First by Archives of Pediatrics & Adolescent Medicine.

 Chronic nonspecific pain among children and adolescents is common and young people with chronic pain can experience disabilities and difficulties in life.
 However, the causes of chronic nonspecific pain are poorly understood, according to the study background.

 Gry B. Hoftun, M.D., of the Norwegian University of Science and Technology, Trondheim, Norway, and colleagues examined a possible association of parental chronic pain with chronic pain in adolescents and young adults.
 They also investigated whether socioeconomic and psychosocial factors could explain any relationship or whether it would be affected by differences in the family structure.
 The cross-sectional study in a county in Norway included a final study population of 5,370 adolescents or young adults (ages 13 to 18 years) for whom one or both parents participated in an adult survey.

 "This study showed that both maternal chronic pain and paternal chronic pain are associated with chronic nonspecific pain and especially with chronic multisite pain in adolescents and young adults.
 Moreover, we found a substantial increase in pain among offspring for whom both parents reported chronic pain," the authors note.